Convez/PoliDown-Extension/README.md

 # PoliDown-Extension

-An in-developement Browser extension to download Polito videolessons automatically.
+A Browser extension to download Polito videolessons automatically.